 Stanford University psychologist Carol Dweck has written a fascinating book, Mindset,[i]on why some people fulfil their potential, while others do not.
 Her interest, she says, was aroused when she observed the behaviour of 10-year-old children when given puzzles to solve.
 Some, when the puzzles became difficult, thrived.
 They relished the challenge, even when it proved too hard for them.
 Others became anxious.
 When the puzzles became hard, they were easily discouraged.

 She wanted to understand why.
 What makes the difference between people who enjoy being tested and those who don’t?
-What makes some people grow through adversity while others become demoralized?
+What makes some people grow through adversity while others become demoralised?
 Her research drove her to the conclusion that it is a matter of mindset.
 Some see their abilities as given and unalterable.
 We just are gifted or ordinary, and there is not much we can do about it.
 She calls this the “fixed” mindset.

 Others believe that we grow through our efforts.
 When they fail they don’t define this as failure but as a learning experience.
 She calls this the “growth” mindset.